elchin-jafar/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 7 - print if given char lowercase lower, upper if uppercase <br />
 8 - change all characters too uppercase <br />
 9 - print and return last digit of given number <br />
+10 - add func take a,b and returns their sum <br />